cirpactravel/First-Class-Flights/Posts/Free flights.md

-# To fly First class for free , you need to get frquebt flyer miles
+# To fly First class for free , you need to get frquent flyer miles
 There are many ways to get it

 Skip to content